codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 ```

 #### Git integration registration

 If you bypassed installing ingress resources with the `--skip-ingress` flag, or if AWS ALB is your ingress controller, create and register Git integrations using these commands:
   `cf integration git add default --runtime <RUNTIME-NAME> --api-url <API-URL>`
   `cf integration git register default --runtime <RUNTIME-NAME> --token <RUNTIME-AUTHENTICATION-TOKEN>`

-### Runtime components

-**Git repositories**

-* Runtime install repo: The installation repo contains three folders: apps, bootstrap and projects, to manage the runtime itself with Argo CD.
-* Git source repository: Created with the name `[repo_name]_git-source`.
-This repo stores manifests to run pipelines with sources, events, workflow templates.

-**Argo CD components**

-* Project, comprising an Argo CD AppProject and an ApplicationSet
-* Installations of the following applications in the project:
-  * Argo CD
-  * Argo Workflows
-  * Argo Events
-  * Argo Rollouts

-**Codefresh-specific components**

-* Codefresh Applications in the Argo CD AppProject:
-  * App-proxy facilitating behind-firewall access to Git
-  * Git Source entity that references the`[repo_name]_git-source`

-Once the hybrid runtime is successfully installed, it is provisioned on the Kubernetes cluster, and displayed in the **Runtimes** page.

 ### What to read next

 [Manage runtimes]({{site.baseurl}}/docs/runtime/monitor-manage-runtimes/)
 [Manage Git Sources]({{site.baseurl}}/docs/runtime/git-sources/)
 [Troubleshooting runtime installation]({{site.baseurl}}/docs/troubleshooting/runtime-issues/)